10 Worst Mistakes in Sports History

 1993: Ill-Timed Time Out

 University of Michigan basketball star Chris Webber calls a time-out with 11 seconds left as his Wolverines trail North Carolina 73–71 in the national championship game.
 Only problem: Michigan has no time-outs left.
 He’s called for a technical foul, and Michigan loses, 77–71.
+Basketball die-hards will love How one fan became such good friends with Charles Barkley that the basketball star even attended his funeral.

 1993: Questionable Career Change